 - What The Found Sound – interesting noises from the Sleepdogs collection >> into The Notebook

 - Circadial – a place-specific, live improvised gig; finding ghost music in field recordings

 - Fire In The Bookshop – an interactive installation

-- SUPERNOVA – A one-to-one performance installation that takes inspiration from the speed of sight
+- SUPERNOVA – a performance installation that takes inspiration from the speed of sight

 - Heartworm – a stage play about a quantum house guest